SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/06-VariablesAndScopes.md

 ### Conclusion

-In this chapter, we introduced support for variables and name resolution to support instance variables and global variables.
+In this chapter, we introduced support for variables and name resolution.
+We did this for instance variables and global variables.
 This first evaluator serves as a basis for implementing the execution of the main operations in Pharo: messages.

-The following chapters will start by decomposing message resolution into method-lookup and apply operations, introduce the execution stack, the management of temporary variables and argument, and 'super' message-sends.
+The following chapters will start by decomposing message resolution into method-lookup and apply operations, introduce the execution stack, the management of temporary variables and argument, and `super` message-sends.

 We further invite the reader to explore changing the language semantics by modifying this simple evaluator: How could we implement read-only objects?
 Log all variable reads and writes?